Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: 1D-axial fluid model

-The fluid model helps to elucidate the constant-current pressure dependence of $V_p$.
-In steady state, the total number of ions created per second (the global ionization rate) precisely equals the rate of ions hitting the boundaries.
-The low ion-induced secondary electron yield at the cathode and the high recapture rate combined with the small amount of ionization that occurs in the sheath means that the current at the sheath edge is dominated by ions.
-Little ionization occurs in the bulk because the electrons are poorly trapped; therefore, the current composition at the presheath-bulk interface is dominated by electrons.
-This means that the total ionization rate in the presheath $S_{iz,p}$ [the integral of Eq. (\ref{eq:cont})] will be roughly equal to $I_d$ for all pressures.
+The fluid model helps to elucidate the constant-current pressure dependence of $V_{\rm p}$.
+In steady state, the total number of ions created per second (the global ionization rate) precisely equals the rate of ions hitting the boundaries, primarily the cathode.
+The low ion-induced secondary electron yield at the cathode and the high recapture rate means that the discharge current is composed nearly entirely of ions at the cathode.
+The small amount of ionization that occurs in the sheath means that the current at the sheath edge is also dominated by ions.
+Few ions are created in the bulk and there is no significant bulk electric field to drive an ion current, so the current at the presheath-bulk interface is dominated by electrons accelerated in the presheath.
+This means that the total ionization rate in the presheath $S_{\rm iz,p}$ [the integral of Eq. (\ref{eq:cont})] will be roughly equal to $I$ for all pressures.

-$S_{iz,p}$ is proportional to $n_g$, $n$, and $k_{iz}$, which increases monotonically with $\epsilon_e$.
-As $n_g$ increases between simulations, $nk_{iz}$ must compensate to maintain $S_{iz,p} \approx I_d$.
-This is accomplished by decreasing $V_p$.
-Decreasing $V_p$ decreases $\epsilon_e$ (as confirmed by PIC and the fluid model), which reduces $k_{iz}$, especially when $\epsilon_e \lesssim \epsilon_{iz}$.
-Decreasing $V_p$ also decreases $u_i \sim \sqrt{V_p}$, which means that $n$ must increase weakly to maintain the roughly constant ion current at the sheath edge.
-The decrease in $k_{iz}$ dominates the increase in $n$, so $S_{iz,p}$ can be kept constant as $n_g$ increases by decreasing $V_p$.
+$S_{\rm iz,p}$ is proportional to $n_{\rm g}$, $n$, and $k_{\rm iz}$, which increases monotonically with $\varepsilon_{\rm e}$.
+As $n_{\rm g}$ increases between simulations, $nk_{\rm iz}$ must compensate to maintain $S_{\rm iz,p} \approx I$.
+This is accomplished by decreasing $V_{\rm p}$.
+Decreasing $V_{\rm p}$ decreases $\varepsilon_{\rm e}$ (as confirmed by PIC and the fluid model), which reduces $k_{\rm iz}$, especially when $\varepsilon_{\rm e} \lesssim \varepsilon_{\rm iz}$.
+Decreasing $V_{\rm p}$ also decreases $u_{\rm i} \sim \sqrt{V_{\rm p}}$, which means that $n$ must increase weakly to maintain the roughly constant ion current at the sheath edge.
+The decrease in $k_{\rm iz}$ dominates the increase in $n$, so $S_{\rm iz,p}$ can be kept constant as $n_{\rm g}$ increases by decreasing $V_{\rm p}$.